 - Address accompanying symptoms like depression, and/or anxiety; and

-- Build your confidence and esteem
+- Build your confidence, esteem and resilience.

 Through abuse counselling we are able to support those who have suffered abuse and can help you begin your journey towards a happier life.